-M. Policy for Registering Complaints
+N. Policy for Registering Complaints

 At Nashoba Learning Group, our mission is to provide our students, in partnership with their families, with the highest quality education that we can.
 We strive to involve families deeply in that process and provide multiple means for families to communicate with us.
-Nashoba Learning Group also strives to provide an environment for its families and students that is free from discrimination based on gender, gender identification, race, color, creed, handicap, disability, national origin, ethnic origin, socio-economic status, homelessness, language, religious affiliation, sexual orientation, sexual identity, age or veteran status.
+Nashoba Learning Group also strives to provide an environment for its families and students that is free from discrimination based on race, creed, color, sex, sexual identity, sexual orientation, gender identity and/or expression, religious affiliation, national or ethnic origin, language, socioeconomic status, homelessness, handicap, disability, age or veteran status.
 If Parents/Guardians have concerns or complaints about the care and education of their child, or that their child has been subject to discrimination, we ask that you bring them to our attention immediately so that we can work with you to address them.
 In many cases, your concerns may be raised and addressed through a phone call to the Clinical Director or Executive Director/PAC Liaison, Lori Steers, who acts as the Parent/Guardian liaison or at a clinic meeting.